DelShahab/aws-location-service-demo/README.md

 ## Usage

-1. Enter a valid US ZIP code in the input field (e.g., "92021" or "92021-1234")
+1. Enter a ZIP code in the input field
-2. Click the "Lookup Address" button or press ENTER
+2. Click the "Validate" button or press ENTER
-3. The application will validate the ZIP code format
+3. The application will first validate the ZIP code format
 4. If valid, it will query Amazon Location Service for address information
-5. The address information will be displayed along with a map showing the location
+5. The address information will be displayed with all available address components

 ## API Reference